 GB: That would be really interesting.

-TG: I say that because as time goes on I tell students that they first have to figure out what strategies they use internally and then they need to practice these strategies in terms of memory but without actually tasting wine.
+TG: I say that because as time goes on, I tell students that they first have to figure out what strategies they use internally.
+Then they need to practice these strategies in terms of memory but without actually tasting wine.

 One more thing; submodalities.
 Let’s play with the structural elements of your layers to see if and how they can change your experience of the wine.
 So let’s try a few things.
 First, what happens if you smell and taste the wine and then move the layers across the room and make them small?